msawangwan/deploy/README.md

 there's still a lot to be done on the project but since all i needed was something that made iterating on my node and go apps super easy, this thing does the trick.

+there are aa few scripts lying around that need to be removed and refactoring that could be done and some more endpoints that need to be added for checking statuses and stuff. probably next on the list is adding both a config and systemd init file.